 4. Emergency Kits and Plans

 Prepare emergency kits and disaster plans for your family ahead of the storm.
-A yearly checklist is one way to make sure that your disaster kit is stocked and that your emergency plan is updated.
+A yearly checklist (Opens in a new window) (PDF file) (0.1mb) is one way to make sure that your disaster kit is stocked and that your emergency plan is updated.
 Review your family’s emergency plan, which should include a detailed evacuation and customized emergency checklists for your kids.
 Practice disaster drills so that your family knows what to do when disaster strikes.